Political Prohibitions Poster

 An employee who is found guilty of violating the provisions of R.S.
 33:2504 or R.S.
 33:2564, shall be suspended for thirty (30) work days for the first violation and shall be terminated for the second violation.
 However, if an employee violates 33:2504(4)(A) (C) or 33:2564(A)(4) (C) he/she shall be terminated on the first offense.

 In addition, any employee who is terminated for violating any provision of R.S.
-33:2564 or R.S.
-33:2504 shall not be eligible for employment or public office in the classified service for a period of six (6) years from the time of his/her termination.
+33:2504 or R.S.
+33:2564 shall be fined not more than $500.00 and shall not be eligible for employment or public office in the classified service for a period of six (6) years from the time of his/her termination.

 An employee, as referred to in this bulletin, is any person holding a job or position in the classified service of the Fire or Police Department by emergency, provisional, substitute, probationary, or permanent appointment.
 Such person is an employee and his political activity is regulated: (1) While he is on active duty or while off duty.
 (2) While on annual or sick leave.
 (3) While on educational, military, maternity, civil, emergency, or compensatory leave.
 (4) While on leave of absence of any type, with or without pay.
 (5) While off duty during a holiday.
 (6) While under suspension without pay.